- About Us

 I’m always a little wary of meeting my heroes.
-To be frank, I’m rather scared that I’m going to end disappointed.
-Meeting Jeff Patton however was certainly an entirely different experience.
+To be frank, I’m rather scared that I’m going to end up disappointed.
+Meeting Jeff Patton, however, was certainly an entirely different experience.
 Jeff is gracious, kind, considered and self-effacing.
 An all-round nice guy.
 Not to mention his brilliance in writing User Story Mapping, (Patton, 2014).
-If you want a life changing read, pick up this book.
+If you want a life-changing read, pick up this book.
 It is easy to read, uses simple language and just makes perfect sense.

 On page 26 of User Story Mapping (Patton, 2014) Jeff makes a simple statement “Scope Doesn’t Creep, Understanding Grows”.
 I’d like to explore this a little with an experience I believe we can all relate to.

-It is important to accept that we can’t possibly know everything up front.
+It is important to accept that we can’t possibly know everything upfront.
 We are human − we forget, we struggle to articulate or consider everything, or more often simply the world changes around us and there are new things we need to consider.
-Our goal therefore, is to move to a shared understanding.
-Through collaboration of ideas we often reach an entirely different and better solution to our own first original thoughts.
+Our goal, therefore, is to move to a shared understanding.
+Through the collaboration of ideas, we often reach an entirely different and better solution to our own first original thoughts.